Multiverse-io/build_pipeline/README.md

 `--ff`       - from-failed: saves the results of this run to "<cwd>/previous_run_result.json", and if sed file already exists, then only build steps that were either failed or not started from the previous build will run.
 Previously successful build steps will not be run.
 Cannot be set with --ra. from-failed is smart enough to know that if all the build steps we were about to run were going to be skipped - to instead run all the steps.

 `--ra`       - run-all: in the event that from-failed mode is set by an environment variable, this can be used to override it and force all build steps to run (as is the default behaviour).
 Cannot be set with --ff

+`--stats`    - puts some additional output at the end of the run - showing the ranking of each dependency "branch" by speed, showing the speed of each build step within it too.
+Cannot be set with --debug

 ### Enviroment Variables
 Some `./bp run` options be set by enviroment variables.